michalleptuch/calendar-flyout/PRIVACY.md

 - information about device
 - calendars and events from added calendar accounts.

-Calendar Flyout reads and writes:
+Calendar Flyout reads (and writes):
+- details of added accounts
 - calendars in added accounts
 - events in added accounts.

 Calendar Flyout stores:
-- calendar and event data on your local machine.
+- details of calendars and events
+- telemetry and usage data.

 Calendar Flyout collects and sends:
-- anonymous information about crashes and hangs.
+- anonymous basic information about crashes and hangs.

 The publisher can modify or update this privacy policy.
 Users should review this privacy policy periodically.

-Last modified: **January 29, 2024**.
+Last modified: **August 25, 2024**.